Tipi Sleepovers (Unavailable)

-This program requires a minimum of 15 people, or minimum charge if smaller group.
+This program requires a minimum of 15 people, or minimum charge if your group is smaller than 15.

-Wanuskewin is pleased to offer our visitors overnight accommodation in a Traditional Tipi in the Opimihaw Valley from May – October.
-Sit around the fire while cooking bannock, and learn about Indigenous traditional living.
+Wanuskewin is pleased to offer our visitors overnight accommodation in a Traditional Tipi in the Opimihaw Valley.

 Walking in their footsteps, you will understand why this site was a place of celebration, of renewal with the natural world, and of a deep spirituality.
 You will begin to learn about the history of a prairie place where Indigenous peoples met newcomers to the continent in a spirit of sharing and hospitality.

 Sample Programs Available

 Tipi Teachings Program

 Traditional games provided the teachings and skill development required for survival on the Northern Plains.
 The traditional hunter-gatherer lifestyle was incredibly demanding and required superb levels of physical fitness.
-Come learn how games played an important role in educating the young by cultivating physical skills and encouraging social development.
+Come learn how games played an important role in educating the young by developing physical skills and encouraging social development.

 5:30 PM Arrival at Wanuskewin: